-Professor Feidner; Associate Professors Bryan, Schenk (Chairperson), Williams; Assistant Professors Morgan, Snider, Thaler; Lecturers McKenzie, Ross, Smith, Sypher.
+Professor Feidner; Associate Professors Bryan, Schenk (Chairperson), Williams; Assistant Professors Morgan, Snider, Thaler; Lecturers McKenzie, Ross, Roth, Sypher.

-1 Introduction to Theatre Description of the operation of contemporary American theatre, overview of dramatic analysis, and introduction to European and American theatre history.
+- 1 Introduction to Theatre Description of the operation of contemporary American theatre, overview of dramatic analysis, and introduction to European and American theatre history.
+Three hours, I, II. - 5 Oral Interpretation of Literature Performance of literature that is traditionally non-dramatic.
 Three hours.
-I, II.

-5 Oral Interpretation of Literature Performance of literature that is traditionally non-dramatic.
-Three hours.
-I, II.

-10 Acting Development of basic vocabulary and skills necessary for effective acting.
+I, II. - 10 Acting Development of basic vocabulary and skills necessary for effective acting.
 Students learn to: relax the body, concentrate attention, focus energies; control and increase body and vocal flexibility; develop inherent histrionic sensibility and imagination.
 Three hours.
 I, II.
-Williams.

-15 Stagecraft Scenic elements of play production; analysis of theatre forms, study and application of basic elements of scenery construction.
+Williams. - 15 Stagecraft Scenic elements of play production; analysis of theatre forms, study and application of basic elements of scenery construction.
 Three hours and lab.
 I, II.
-Schenk.

-40 Fundamentals of Stage Costuming Primary course in area of costume design and construction.
+Schenk. - 40 Fundamentals of Stage Costuming Primary course in area of costume design and construction.
 Three hours.
 I. Thaler.
-Offered fall semester only.

-41 Historic Costume for the Stage Overview of period costume and its adaptation for the stage.
+Offered fall semester only. - 41 Historic Costume for the Stage Overview of period costume and its adaptation for the stage.
 Three hours.
 I. Thaler.

-105 Oral Interpretation of Literature Prerequisites: 1, 5.
+Offered fall semester only. - 105 Oral Interpretation of Literature Prerequisites: 1, 5.
 Three hours.
 I, II.
-May be repeated up to nine credit hours.

-110 Advanced Acting.
+May be repeated up to nine credit hours. - 110 Advanced Acting.
 Prerequisite: 10.
 Three hours.
-I, II.
+I. II.
 May be repeated up to nine credit hours.
-Williams.

-115 Basic Scene Design Fundamental principles of scenic design, history, and practice.
+Williams. - 115 Basic Scene Design Fundamental principles of scenic design, history, and practice.
 Prerequisites: 1, 15.
 Three hours.
-I. Schenk.

-120 Stage Lighting Practice and theory in the illumination of stage productions and the creation of aesthetic effects.
+I. Schenk. - 120 Stage Lighting Practice and theory in the illumination of stage productions and the creation of aesthetic effects.
 Prerequisite: 1.
 Three hours.
 II.
-Schenk.

-125 Dramatic Analysis: Form Examination of structural characteristics of the basic forms of drama and the manner in which they affect theatrical representation.
+Schenk. - 135 Dramatic Analysis: Form Examination of structural characteristics of the basic forms of drama and the manner in which they affect theatrical representation.
 Prerequisites: 1, three additional hours in theatre.
 Three hours.
-I, 1985-86.
-Bryan.

-126 Dramatic Analysis: Style Examination of manner in which a playwright's manipulation of parts of a drama is affected by his/her intellectual and cultural milieu and physical shape of theatre for which he/she is writing.
-Prerequisites: 1, three additional hours in theatre.
+I, 1987-88.
+Bryan. - 136 Classical and Medieval Theatre A study of the earliest dramatic rituals, the stage conventions of classical Greece, Rome, and the Middle Ages.
+Prerequisites: 1, 135.
 Three hours.
-I, 1986-87.
-Bryan.

-127 The Classical Theatre Earliest dramatic rituals and the theatres of Greece and Rome as evidenced by historical remains and extant dramas.
-Prerequisites: 1, three hours.
-I, 1986-87.
-Bryan.

-128 The Medieval and Renaissance Theatre Medieval and Renaissance theatre, accompanied by an evaluation of relevant historical materials and representative dramas.
-Prerequisites: 1, three hours.
+Bryan. - 137 Renaissance, Baroque, and Neo-Classical Theatre An examination of the theatrical and dramatic innovations of the 16th, 17th, and 18th centuries.
+Prerequisite: 136.
 Three hours.
-II, 1986-87.
-Bryan.

-129 17th and 18th Century Theatre Dramas and theatrical conditions in Europe and America from the closing of the English theatres to the end of the 18th century.
-Prerequisites: 1, three hours.
+Bryan. - 138 19th and 20th Century Theatre Backgrounds, theatrical conventions, and dramas representative of Romanticism, Realism, and the revolts against Realism.
+Prerequisites: 137.
 Three hours.
-I, 1986-87.
-Bryan.

-130 19th and 20th Century Theatre Backgrounds, theatrical conventions, and dramas representative of Romanticism, Realism, and revolts against Realism.
-Prerequisites: 1, three hours.
-Three hours.
-II, 1985-86.
-Bryan.

-140 Stage Costume Design Elements, principles, and styles of design applied to the visual creation of a dramatic character.
+Bryan. - 140 Stage Costume Design Elements, principles, and styles of design applied to the visual creation of a dramatic character.
 Prerequisites: 1, 40; 41 highly recommended.
 Three hours.
 I. Thaler.
 Offered spring semester only.

-215 Advanced Scene Design Analysis of the drama from the standpoint of its visual creation upon the stage; audience-stage relationships, styles of production.
+- 215 Advanced Scene Design Analysis of the drama from the standpoint of its visual creation upon the stage; audience-stage relationships, styles of production.
 Prerequisites: 115, 120.
 Three hours.
 Schenk.
-(Not offered for graduate credit.)

-243 Repertory Theatre Operation Prerequisite: Permission.
+(Not offered for graduate credit.) - 229 Moliere (Same as French 247.)
+(Not offered for graduate credit in Theatre.) - 243 Repertory Theatre Operation Prerequisite: Permission.
 Summer only.
-(Not offered for graduate credit.)

-250 Play Directing Prerequisite: Six hours, including 1 and permission.
+(Not offered for graduate credit.) - 250 Play Directing Prerequisite: Six hours, including 1 and permission.
 Three hours.
 I, II.
 Feidner.
 (Not offered for graduate credit.)